Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Introduction

 \section{Introduction}

-Multidimensional contests are pervasive across social and economic spheres.
-For example, in the US presidential election, Democratic and Republican candidates compete for votes across 50 states, with each state determining its own outcome.
-The outcomes of all states are released simultaneously, and the presidential winner is decided according to the rules of the Electoral College.
-This constitutes a multidimensional contest, with each state treated as a distinct dimension.
-Another prominent example is the Apple–Samsung litigation, which began in 2011 within the US court system.
-Their legal competition consists of a series of patent infringement lawsuits between Apple and Samsung, focusing on the design features of smartphones and tablet computers.
-US courts adjudicates multiple design and utility patents simultaneously, allowing each patent to be treated as an independent battle.
-The outcome of each battle depends on the relative litigation effort exerted by two parties, while their aggregate legal success determines the overall result.
-The US litigation itself constitutes a multidimensional contest, and Apple and Samsung were engaged in lawsuits across countries all over the world, representing another clear instance of a multidimensional contest.
+Multidimensional contests between players with different effort efficiency are pervasive across social and economic spheres.
+A typical instance is the US presidential election: Democratic and Republican candidates compete across 50 states, each yielding a binary local outcome.
+Those outcomes are released simultaneously, and the president is elected via the Electoral College.
+Such a race forms a multidimensional contest, with each state being a distinct dimension, and candidates are (potentially) asymmetric due to incumbency advantages.
+Similarly, in multidimensional R\&D competition among firms, each dimension corresponds to a distinct function or technology, and firms are asymmetric in research productivity.
+Another example is litigation disputes between competing firms, such as the Apple–Samsung litigation in the US.\footnote{See Jessica E. Vascellaro, ``Apple Wins Big in Patent Case," \emph{Wall Street Journal}, August 25, 2012.} Their dispute consists of a series of patent infringement lawsuits about the design features of smartphones and tablet computers.
+US courts adjudicate multiple patents simultaneously, treating each patent as an independent battle.
+The prevailing party in each dispute depends on relative litigation effort, and aggregate success across battles determines the final outcome.
+Here, asymmetry may arise from jurisdictional or local protection effects.

-In such multidimensional contests, two important features stand out.
-First, the two competing players may be asymmetric in their effort efficiency.
-In the US presidential election example, this asymmetry can arise from incumbency advantage.
-In the Apple–Samsung litigation example, it may stem from differences in productivity and local protections.
-Second, the overall contest is governed by potentially complex prize allocation rules, rather than simple ones.
-The US presidential election employs the Electoral College system, whereas in the Apple–Samsung dispute, remedies are contingent on the cumulative pattern of infringement findings: injunctions are sought and granted only when infringement was sufficiently extensive.